Why Am I So Insecure? 20 Ways to Feel Secure From Within

 The insecure one will take the loss personally and dwell over it for an extended period of time.

-Insecure thoughts believe that there is less value in yourself in some capacity than there actually is.
+People with insecure thoughts believe that there is less value in themselves in some capacity than there actually is.

 It’s a form of self-judgment.
-Being insecure to the point you need continual reassurance from a mate leads to the partner beginning to have their own doubts about the relationship, ultimately calling it quits.
+Being insecure to the point where you need continual reassurance from a mate leads to the partner beginning to have doubts about the relationship and ultimately calling it quits.

 That was the primary factor for fighting insecurity, to begin with, a fear of losing the mate.
 It’s a vicious cycle.
-Let’s look at some of the reasons you indicate “I am so insecure.”
+Let’s look at some of the reasons you indicate, “I am insecure.”

 1. You compare

-When you critique yourself based on other people’s (including exes) accomplishments, you’ll never succeed for your own unique qualities, especially in partnerships.
+When you critique yourself based on other people’s (including exes) accomplishments, you might never succeed for your own unique qualities, especially in partnerships.

 2. A current mate shouldn’t carry your baggage